Bentley Bentayga Hybrid review

-There are seven driving modes to choose from: Sport, Bentley, Comfort and Custom will be familiar to existing Bentley owners, while EV, Hybrid and Hold are new additions.
+There are seven driving modes to choose from: Sport, Bentley, Comfort and Custom will be familiar to existing Bentley owners, while EV Drive, Hybrid and Hold are new additions.

-EV mode sees the Bentley hybrid running on electric power only until the battery has depleted, while Hybrid mode lets the car decide for itself: set a destination in the sat nav, and the Bentayga will automatically calculate the most efficient mix of engine and electric motor use, while Hold mode conserves battery power until the driver decides to switch modes manually.
+EV Drive mode sees the Bentley hybrid running on electric power only until the battery has depleted, while Hybrid mode lets the car decide for itself: set a destination in the sat nav, and the Bentayga will automatically calculate the most efficient mix of engine and electric motor use.

-The Bentayga Hybrid uses the technology to great effect, wafting along at low speeds in exactly the way you’d anticipate a big, luxurious SUV to.
-A 24-mile electric range isn’t groundbreaking, it has to be said, but if it’s enough to navigate the school run or a trip to the shops, the savings will add up over time.
+The Bentayga Hybrid uses the technology to great effect, wafting along serenely in exactly the way you’d anticipate from a luxurious SUV.
+The 24-mile electric range isn’t disappointing given the size of the battery, but if it’s enough to navigate the school run or a trip to the shops, the savings will add up over time.

 Only when you stamp on the accelerator pedal does the engine come to life.
-Unfortunately, the coarseness of the V6 is one of the car’s biggest shortcomings, with the engine needing to be revved aggressively when getting up to motorway speeds.
+Unfortunately, the coarseness of the V6 during harsh acceleration is one of the car’s biggest shortcomings, with the engine needing to be revved aggressively when getting up to motorway speeds.
 It's much happier at cruise, when it becomes quiet and settled again.

 That said, Bentley makes some of the finest car interiors in the world, and this is as true in the Bentayga as it is in any other of their models.
 Inside, there’s a mass of premium wood, metal and leather materials lining the interior, with impeccable attention to detail throughout.
-You could argue that the infotainment system and the buttons on the centre console are beginning to look dated, especially when compared to those on the Continental GT.
+You could argue that the infotainment system and the buttons on the centre console are beginning to look a little dated, although this is a minor criticism.

-The underlying appeal of the Bentayga remains, however, and at £130,500 it’s a useful £6,400 cheaper than the 4.0-litre V8 pure-petrol version, with running costs likely to be much lower for those who plug it in regularly.
-That might just be enough to tempt buyers towards the Hybrid.
+The underlying appeal of the Bentayga remains, however, and at £133,100 it’s a useful six grand cheaper than the 4.0-litre V8 pure-petrol version.
+With the temptation of lower running costs, it might just be enough to tempt buyers towards the Hybrid.